thebaconfate/sams-thesis-package/README.md

-# Sam's Thesis data processor
+# Sam's Thesis data processor/cleaner

 This is a simple data processor for Sam's thesis data.
 It reads the data from a CSV file, processes it and saves the results in a new CSV file.